lawrencecpaulson/lawrencecpaulson.github.io/_posts/2025-10-15-Proofs-trivial.md

 Newell and Simon's heuristic *Logic Theorist* proved 38 theorems from the first two chapters in 1958.
 Shortly afterwards, Hao Wang used his knowledge of logic to implement an algorithm that proved hundreds of theorems from *PM* in minutes, on a IBM 704.
-It is no disparagement of Wang's work to say that he demonstrated that PM presents a list of trivial proofs.
+It is no disparagement of Wang's work to say that he demonstrated that *PM* presents a list of trivial proofs.
 And if you don't believe me, here is ChatGPT:

 > the “abridged edition” of Principia Mathematica (the one that ends at §56) does not contain any “difficult” theorems in the sense of being mathematically deep or challenging; rather, it consists entirely of extremely elementary logical and propositional results, all proved in excruciating detail.

-Wang's level of automation is utterly unattainable – even with today's technology – for a typical mathematics textbook.
+Wang's level of automation is utterly unattainable – even after seven decades of technological advances – for a typical mathematics textbook.

 ### Foundations of Analysis